aws-samples/bedrock-agent-carpart-lookup/README.md

-# Bedrock Agents | Car Parts Assistant
+# Enhance customer support with Agents for Amazon Bedrock by integrating enterprise data APIs

 Car owners and mechanics often struggle to find the right parts for specific vehicles.
 The challenges include: